oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In this example, in contrast to (#main-example), the Issuer decided to create a structured object for the `address` claim, allowing to separately disclose individual members of the claim.

-The Issuer is using the following input JWT Claims Set:
+The following data about the user comprises the input JWT Claims Set used by the Issuer:

 <{{examples/simple_structured/user_claims.json}}